-"Well," I stumbled a little, "I wondered if I could come down and meet you, and then maybe we could take it from there."
+"Well, I wondered if I could come down and meet you and maybe we could a conversation."

 "You can come down."

-At the heart of her work, and the quality about it that must have drawn many students to hold her in such high regard (almost in worshipful regard, as I’m told), is something I’m tempted to call a quality of purity, a word that must sound strangely out of place today.
+At the heart of her work - and the quality about it that must have drawn many students to hold her in such high regard (almost in worshipful regard, as I’m told) - is something I’m tempted to call a quality of purity, a word that must sound strangely out of place today.

-On the last visit to her studio I noticed that one of the large pieces, which in my earlier visits had not been fired, had now been fired.
+On my last visit to her studio I noticed that one of the large pieces, that in my earlier visits had not been fired, had now been fired.
 It had been placed in relation to a large glazed sphere, the world.
 It was a man sitting on the floor with his knees bent and one foot placed against the world, as if to give it a push.
 I mentioned this to Viola who was sitting in her office just a few feet away.
 "That’s the piece I saw when I first came here.
 You’ve been working on it, right?"
 I asked.